Ernie Beecham

 Ernest Cromwell Beecham (23 July 1906 – 1985) was an English professional footballer who made over 170 appearances in the Football League for Fulham as a goalkeeper.
-He holds for the club record for consecutive appearances after a debut (130) and his run was only halted by a broken neck suffered in 1928.
+He holds for the club record for consecutive appearances after a debut (130) and his run was only halted by a cervical fracture of his spine, which he suffered in 1928.
 Beecham also played league football for Queens Park Rangers and Swindon Town.